Video Link: https://vimeo.com/294053275

-Testosterone is a complex hormone which influences physical and psychological health in many ways.
-Most people are aware of the sexual effects of Testosterone Deficiency, such as impotence and lack of libido, but they aren’t so aware of the variety of other issues that Testosterone Deficiency can cause.
+Testosterone is a complex hormone that influences physical and psychological health in many ways.
+Most people are aware of the sexual effects of Testosterone Deficiency, such as impotence and lack of libido.
+Still, they aren't so aware of the variety of other issues that Testosterone Deficiency can cause.

-Testosterone Deficiency not only leads to symptoms of depression and anxiety in men, but also in women.
-Because women don’t produce nearly as much Testosterone as men, they can be more sensitive to certain effects of Low-T, especially those associated with bone density.
+Testosterone Deficiency not only leads to symptoms of depression and anxiety in men but also in women.
+Because women don't produce nearly as much Testosterone as men, they can be more sensitive to the specific effects of Low-T, especially those associated with bone density.

 What Causes Testosterone Deficiency?

-There are a number of causes of Low-T, but they can all be organized into two particular categories—Primary Hypogonadism and Secondary Hypogonadism.
-Primary Hypogonadism refers to any cause of Low-T which is the direct result of a malfunction of the Testes which directly inhibits the body’s ability to produce Testosterone.
+There are some causes of Low-T, but they can all be organized into two particular categories—Primary Hypogonadism and Secondary Hypogonadism.
+Primary Hypogonadism refers to any cause of Low-T, which is the direct result of a malfunction of the Testes, which directly inhibits the body's ability to produce Testosterone.
 The following are some causes of Primary Hypogonadism:

 - Testicular Trauma